harrybridgen/HaskellCompiler/readme.md

 -   **TAM (Triangle Abstract Machine)** - A custom stack-based virtual machine that executes the compiled code.
 -   **State & StateIO** - Custom implementations of monadic state and state+IO threading.
 -   **Main** - Command-line entry point with support for both compiling and running `.mt` and `.tam` files.
--   **Grammar** - Contains declarations for the grammar of the MiniTriangle language
+-   **Grammar** - Contains declarations for the grammar of the MiniTriangle language.
--   **/programs** - A folder containing many programs for the MiniTriangle language
+-   **/programs** - A folder containing many programs for the MiniTriangle language.
 ---

 ## Usage